i-zhen/Reactor-C/desc/PART1/README.md

 The file `Tokeniser.java` contains a partial implementation of a lexer.
 Your job is to complete the implementation.
 In particular, you have to complete the implementation of the method `next` in the `Tokeniser`-class.
 It is strongly recommended that you fill in the missing details, rather than rolling our own `Lexer` from scratch.
 Furthermore, do not remove the existing public methods, e.g. `getErrorCount` and `nextToken`.
 The tokens that your lexer needs to recognise are given in the file `Token.java`.
 Note that you are **not** allowed to use [the Java regular expression matcher](https://docs.oracle.com/javase/7/docs/api/java/util/regex/Matcher.html) in your implementation.

 Please note that comments should be completely ignored.
+Comments can either be single line:
+`// this is a comment`
+or multiline
+`/* this is a
+    multiline comment */`

 The "#include" directive should be tokenised into the INCLUDE token.
 However, you should not do anything with the "include" preprocessor directive (it is completely ignored in the rest of the compiler).
 Furthermore, for numbers we consider only integers, and therefore you need not implement support for hexadecimal or octal numbers.

 A hint: It is recommended to use the [Character-class methods](https://docs.oracle.com/javase/7/docs/api/java/lang/Character.html) to test whether a character is a digit, whitespace, etc.